IATA-Cargo/ONE-Record/working_draft/API/docs/logistics-objects.md

 ## Example C1

 In the example below, a [Piece](https://onerecord.iata.org/ns/cargo/3.0.0#Piece) is modified by setting the property [goodsDescription](https://onerecord.iata.org/ns/cargo/3.0.0#goodsDescription) to `"BOOKS"` and change the property [coload](https://onerecord.iata.org/ns/cargo/3.0.0#coload) from `TRUE` to `FALSE`.
-This results in the following operations that MUST to be part of the [ChangeRequest](https://onerecord.iata.org/api#ChangeRequest):
+This results in the following operations that MUST be part of the [Change](https://onerecord.iata.org/ns/api/2.0.0-dev#Change):

 1. add the value `"BOOKS"` (xsd:string) to the property [goodsDescription](https://onerecord.iata.org/ns/cargo/3.0.0#goodsDescription) of [Piece](https://onerecord.iata.org/ns/cargo/3.0.0#Piece)
 2. delete the value `TRUE` (xsd:boolean) from property [coload](https://onerecord.iata.org/ns/cargo/3.0.0#coload) of [Piece](https://onerecord.iata.org/ns/cargo/3.0.0#Piece)